 We know microbes are very diverse, they are fascinating and modern imaging techniques show they can be very beautiful.
 We would like to give others in the field a glimpse of your research, your collaborations and the science of microbiology.
 We are looking for significant high-quality photos such as a eureka moment in your lab, or a process you have been able to capture using imagery, a microscopical photo that shows the structure of the microbe you work on, a special encounter or a meeting with one of your heroes.

-Share your involvement on Twitter using the hashtags #MicroImages and #MicrobioSoc75th.
+We will credit all names supplied as part of image submissions.
+You can share your involvement via Twitter using the hashtags #MicroImages and #MicrobioSoc75th.

 Other events and activities taking place in our anniversary year including nominations of ideas for Why Microbiology Matters, our A Sustainable Future project on the role of microbiology and the UN Sustainable Development Goals, a celebration of microbiology in literature and a showcase of Fleming Prize winners.
 Find out more about our 75th anniversary programme and activities here.